-In the photo, which she titled "Dream Act" (2015), Meiners directed actors and models to depict the scene of a young immigrant girl, standing alone and surrounded by a squadron of U.S. border-patrol agents.
-While Meiners created the image three years ago, it found new relevance under the current U.S. administration's "Zero Tolerance" policy, enacted this spring, which resulted in immigrant children being separated from their parents at the U.S. border.
+In the photo, which she titled "Dream Act" (2015), Meiners directed actors and models to depict the scene of a young immigrant girl, standing alone and surrounded by a squadron of US border-patrol agents.
+While Meiners created the image four years ago, it found new relevance under the current US administration's "Zero Tolerance" policy, enacted in spring 2018, which resulted in immigrant children being separated from their parents at the US border.

 "Dream Act" wasn't Meiners's first Rockwell-inspired work.
 The artist has long been fascinated by the painter's depictions of 20th-century American life, which charmed and shocked millions in the mid-1900s, and their power to adeptly illustrate an entire era.

 Along with Rockwell's arresting scenes of daily life -- town gossips spreading the good word; a zookeeper on his lunch break while a lion eyes his peanut butter sandwich -- were works that depicted timely, charged issues, like Civil Rights-era desegregation.
 In the process, his works came to embody American culture of the 1940s, 1950s, and 1960s, and the social issues Rockwell and his peers were grappling with.